dannynotsmart/Binary-Assigner/README.md

 # Binary Assigner

-Watch the tutorial / demo of this website [here](https://youtu.be/iQprJXyiMOo).

 This project provides a simple web interface to control the states of individual wells on a well plate.
 The user can toggle the state of each well between two states.
 This is mainly designed to be used with a wireless presenter or a keyboard.
 The well plate is typically used in laboratory settings, and this interface helps record the state of wells in a user-friendly manner, especially when the user is using a microscope and cannot see the data on the screen.

 https://binary-assigner.vercel.app/